 This Chase business account is a solid choice for mid-sized businesses or small businesses that make a lot of transactions.
 You’ll be allotted 250 fee-free transactions per month with this account.
 Additional transactions will cost $0.40.
 Chase considers transactions to be cash deposits made with a bank teller, and all debits and incoming wires.
 Electronic deposits and ATM deposits are always free and won’t count toward your limit.
 You’ll also be able to make $20,000 in cash deposits for free each month.
 Once you’ve hit that limit, you’ll pay $2.50 for every $1,000 you deposit.
 There is a $30 service fee on this account, but the bank will waive it if you maintain a $35,000 average daily balance.

 Another low-cost options is Axos Basic Business Checking.
 Founded in 1999, Axos (then Bank of Internet) was one of the first online-only banks.
 They have been able to survive and grow by offering a variety of interesting perks to small business owners ready to make the leap to digital.
-The Axos Basic Business Checking account requires a $1,000 initial deposit to open.
-Once the account is open, there are no monthly maintenance fees and no average daily balance requirements.
+The Axos Basic Business Checking account does not require a minimum deposit to open.
+There are also no monthly maintenance fees and no average daily balance requirements.

 Speaking of those perks, Axos Basic Business Checking account holders can access any domestic ATM and be reimbursed for fees incurred.
-They also get 200 free items per month, 60 free remote deposits per month, and 50 free paper checks.
+They also get unlimited fee-free items per month, 60 free remote deposits per month, and 50 free paper checks.
 Being an online-only bank, customers have access to a range of features with Axos, including e-statements, bill pay, and a mobile app.